OneOfEleven/uv-k5-firmware-custom/README.md

 You may need to edit the bat file (path to make.exe) depending on where you installed the above two packages too.

 I've left some notes in the win_make.bat file to maybe help with stuff.

-## Building from browser

-To build the firmware without installing any software you can run a full featured IDE and compiler in your browser using GitHub Codespace.
-The environment is build using the Archlinux Dockerfile provided in the project.

-You just need to clic on the green button `<> Code` -> `Codespace` -> `Create Codespace on ...`
-After the Codespace is initialized, you can open and edit any file and build the firmware typing `make` in the terminal panel.

 # Credits